-Figure 1: Project Capacity Trend (RFU Reports 1-13)
+Figure 2: Project Capacity Trend (RFU Reports 1-14)

 The incentives and requirements for SGIP projects utilizing renewable fuel have varied through the years.
-In this report, assessment of compliance with the program's minimum renewable fuel use requirements is restricted to the subset of projects (i.e., Renewable Fuel Use Requirement (RFUR) projects) actually subject to those requirements by virtue of their participation year and project type designation.
+In this report, assessment of compliance with the program's minimum renewable fuel use requirements is restricted to the subset of projects (i.e., Renewable Fuel Use Requirement (RFUR) projects) actually subject to those requirements by virtue of their participation year, project type designation, and warranty status.
 However, the analysis of project costs included in this report covers all projects using some renewable fuel (i.e., Renewable Fuel Use (RFU) projects).
-All RFUR projects are also RFU projects; however not all RFU projects are RFUR projects.
+All RFUR projects are also RFU projects; however, not all RFU projects are RFUR projects.
 This distinction is responsible for differences in project counts in this report's tables.
 For example, Table 1 reports on RFUR projects whereas Table 9 lists all RFUR projects as well as those RFU projects not subject to the program's minimum renewable fuel use requirements.

 While all RFUR projects could use as much as 25 percent non-renewable fuel, most operate completely from renewable fuel resources.
 To date, 79 percent of the RFUR projects have operated solely on renewable fuel.
 The SGIP requires the remaining projects to limit their use of non-renewable fuel to 25 percent on an annual fuel energy input basis.
-Data are not yet available for all dual-fuel projects; however up to and including RFU Report #12 there had been no instances where available data indicated non-compliance with the program's renewable fuel use requirements.
-The current report contains the first instance of noncompliance with these requirements.
+Data were not available for all dual-fuel projects.
+However, up to and including RFU Report #12, there had been no instances where available data indicated non-compliance with the program's renewable fuel use requirements.
+RFU Report #13 was the first and only instance of non-compliance with these requirements, as the current report also shows all projects with metered data as compliant.

 RFUR projects typically use biogas derived from landfills or anaerobic digesters as the renewable fuel source.
-Figure 2 shows a breakout of RFUR projects as of December 31, 2008 by source of biogas (e.g., landfill gas or digester gas) on a rebated capacity basis.
-On a rebated capacity basis, nearly half of the biogas used in SGIP RFUR projects is derived from wastewater treatment plants (WWTP); and over a third is derived from landfill gas (LFG) projects.
-Diary digesters provide the smallest contribution at approximately five percent of the total rebated RFUR project capacity.
+Figure 3 shows a breakout of RFUR projects as of June 30, 2009 by source of biogas (e.g., landfill gas or digester gas) on a rebated capacity basis.
+It illustrates that nearly half of the biogas used in SGIP RFUR projects is derived from wastewater treatment plants and over a third is derived from landfill gas projects.
+Dairy digesters provide the smallest contribution at approximately five percent of the total rebated RFUR project capacity.

-Figure 2: Breakout of Renewable Fuel Use Requirement Projects by Fuel Type
+Figure 3: Breakout of Renewable Fuel Use Requirement Projects by Fuel Type